-Living with Alzheimer’s disease is a very difficult struggle, but there are a few things you can do to help:
+Living with Alzheimer’s disease is a difficult struggle, but there are ways to help:

-- Remember that this doesn’t change who they are.
+- Remember that Alzheimer’s doesn’t change who the person is.

-- They will need help, but it’s also important to help them to be independent as much as they are comfortable with.
+- The sufferer will need help but it’s also important to help him or her remain independent as much as desired and/or able.

-- Help them stay engaged and active by participating in meaningful activities.
+- Help the patient stay engaged and active by participating in meaningful activities.

 More information: 10 Ways to Help a Family Living with Alzheimer’s

-If you are wondering whether a family member or close friend is exhibiting symptoms of Alzheimer’s, please see this resource: What are the early signs of Alzheimer’s disease?
+If you are wondering whether a family member or close friend is exhibiting symptoms of Alzheimer’s, please view this resource: What are the early signs of Alzheimer’s disease?